 Civic responsibilities are a given in the Chicago office, and Mayer Brown attorneys are encouraged to contribute.
 They serve on many of the City's most important cultural boards including the Chicago Council on Foreign Relations, the Commercial Club of Chicago, the Art Institute of Chicago, the Museum of Contemporary Art, the Chicago Lyric Opera, and the Chicago Symphony.

 Pro bono legal work is the office's most formalized civic contribution.
 We created the position of a full-time Director of Pro Bono Activities in 1999, hiring Marc Kadish, a law school clinical professor for 20 years who has devoted his entire professional life to public interest activities.
-Marc not only solicits challenging work for the practice-most notably our Seventh Circuit Project-he uses it as an important tool for attorney training.
+Now under the leadership of Marcia Maack, she only solicits challenging work for the practice-most notably our Seventh Circuit Project-she uses it as an important tool for attorney training.
 We have worked on cases ranging from death row review, civil liberties and rights abuses, political asylum, government reform, and federalism to discrimination in housing, employment, and the provision of public services; indigent criminal defense work; and litigation addressing the needs of the homeless.
 We provide a wide variety of legal services to Chicago's poor and otherwise disadvantaged.
 Many of our corporate and tax lawyers serve as counsel to Chicago community and charitable organizations.